We help improve the creative capacities of learners, from early years to old age, through designing new approaches to teaching.

-We help the development of creative educators through supporting design thinking, disciplined inquiry and innovation.
-Projects include Grand Curriculum Designs, the Area Based Curriculum and research on teaching.
+We help the development of reflective educators through supporting design thinking, disciplined inquiry and innovation.

 In the face of increased pressure to improve schooling across the UK, we are working with schools, colleges and local authorities to help create a more coherent and unified system.